QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

     results = nlsolve(f, [ 0.1; 1.2])

-In the above case, the algorithm used finite-differences to calculate the jacobian
+In the above case, the algorithm used finite differences to calculate the Jacobian

 Alternatively, if ``f(x)`` is written generically, you can use auto-differentiation with a single setting